Lee-Enfield No. 4 MK. I (T) sniper rifle

 No. 4 Mk.
 I (T)

 The Lee-Enfield No. 4 Mk.
 I (T) and No. 4 MK.
-I* (T) were the standard WWII sniper rifles for the British and for the Commonwealth, except for Australia.
-Prior to their creation a variety of WWI sniper rifles were in use.
-These included the Ross MK.
-III sniper rifle and Enfield No. 3 MK.
-I sniper variants.
-The Australians built their own sniper variant based upon the No. 1 MK.
-III rifle (the old S.M.L.E. design) using a heavy barrel.
+I* (T) were the standard WWII sniper rifles for the British and for the British Commonwealth, except for Australia.

-HOW MANY No. 4 Mk.
-I and MK.
-I* (T) RIFLES WERE MADE?
+HOW MANY No. 4 (T) RIFLES WERE MADE?

 Not everyone agrees on the totals, but that is due to lack of complete archival records.
 The figures below do not include prototypes, pilot models and experimental sniper rifles, of which very few were made.
 For more information on these sniper rifles, including details of the number that were converted, please see these books: